Creditor Rights and Bankruptcy

 Mr. Coffman was a member of the Texas Uniform Trade Secrets Act Working Group of the State Bar of Texas Intellectual Property and Business Law Sections.
 He was instrumental in researching and drafting the proposed legislation and preparing the bill analysis in support of the adoption of the Texas Uniform Trade Secrets Act.
 In 2016, Mr. Coffman was named Chair of the Trade Secrets Committee of the Intellectual Property Section of the State Bar of Texas.
 As part of his work on that Committee, he helped draft the 2017 amendments to the Texas Uniform Trade Secrets Act.

-Mr. Coffman was recognized by Thomson Reuters in Texas Monthly in 2017 as a Rising Star-signifying a high degree of peer recognition and achievement in his practice area.
+Mr. Coffman was recognized by Thomson Reuters in Texas Monthly in 2018 as a Super Lawyer and in 2017 as a Rising Star, signifying a high degree of peer recognition and achievement in his practice area.

 He was also chosen by his peers for inclusion in the List of Top Attorneys from 2011-2014 and 2017 for Intellectual Property in Fort Worth, Texas Magazine and as a Top Attorney in 2015-2017 for Professional Malpractice (Non-Medical) Defense in Fort Worth, Texas Magazine.
 Mr. Coffman’s peers chose him as a top attorney for Professional Malpractice (Non-Medical) Defense and Civil Law and Litigation in 360 West Magazine in 2017.